ExxistanceDC/Segagaga-English-Translation/README.md

 - [Messages From the Team](#Messages-From-the-Team)

 ## **Overview**
 This patch fully translates Segagaga into English.
-Our aim was to produce a faithful translation to both the source text as well as to the original art.
-Care and attention has been paid to even small details like matching the st
+Our aim was to produce a faithful translation of both the source text and the original art.
+Care and attention have been paid to even small the smallest details--for example, matching the stroke width of the original lettering.
+With this in mind, SGGG is a uniquely Japanese game, and we want the verisimilitude to make it feel like you're working for SoJ rather than SoA.
+Certain things will remain in Japanese, such as item textures.
+Generally, though, while you may be reading English as you play, assume that Taro and most of the characters are Japanese.

-To that end, the following changes have been made:

 - All in-game dialogue translated
 - All chapter dialogue translated
 - All cutscenes subtitled in English
+- End credits translated
 - All in-game UI textures redrawn in English
 - Title Screen/Options/Save/Load screens redrawn in English
-- End credits translated
 - Original instruction manual translated and redrawn in faithful style to the original

 ## **Screenshots**